Vectorredz/cs32-mp1/DETAILS.md

 #### Struct: `Level`
 It has two _(2)_ pointers `up` and `down` that helps navigates the _succeeding_ and _preceeding_ levels in vertical direction.\
 Each levels have `SkipNode` fields `headSentinel` and `tailSentinel` representing the leftmost sentinel and rightmost sentinel respectively.\
-It also has field `cachedRightWidth` that stores the width of the right elements given that the _`Indexable Skip-list`_ reads offset from left to right.\
+It also has field `cachedRightWidth` that stores the width of the right elements given that the _`Indexable Skip-list`_ reads offset each nodes from left to right.\

 #### Struct: `LevelRecordsList`
 It stores the `head` and `tail` of a `LevelRecord`.

 #### Struct: `LevelRecord`
 It is a doubly-linked list that keeps track of the level heights of each `SkipNode`.
-It has field `Level` named `topLevel` that stores the highest level achieved by the nodes.
+It has field `Level` named `topLevel` that stores the highest level achieved by each node.

 <hr>
 </details>